WeisongZhao/rl_positivity_sim/README.md

 The unrestricted using and testing can lead to the strange results.
 But we were eager for the community to test it extensively, and exploring the boundaries of this method which will also give us or other developers the opportunity to push the algorithm limit further.

+## Outreach
+As point out by [Doug](https://twitter.com/DougPShepherd)
+> The ad hoc choice of parameters is part of what I am confused on.
+A correct Bayesian treatment would provide error bars and allow you to address the model selection problem that you are side-stepping.
+Though it may be a bit off-topic, it is true that

 ## Statement
 All opinions are just my own and some content of this blog could be wrong or biased.
 If someone has a better explanation about this topic #deconvolution, please do let me know using [Twitter](https://twitter.com/weisong_zhao/status/1370308101690118146)/[GitHub-issue](https://github.com/WeisongZhao/rl_positivity_sim/issues/new).